CDChamberlin/Module-1-Ex/README.md

 git commit -m "": Commits the staged files with the message "".

-git push: Pushes commited files to remote repo
+git push: Pushes committed files to remote repo